rcl-ssl/docs/authorization/access-control-app.md

 - Assign access to : 'User, groups or service principal' and click the 'Select members' link

-- Search for the AAD App that was registered and select it.
-(If you did not register an AAD app previously, please follow the instruction in this link : [Registering an AAD Application](../authorization/aad-application))
+- Search for the Microsoft Entra ID App that was registered and select it.
+(If you did not register an app previously, please follow the instruction in this link : [Registering an Application](../authorization/aad-application))

 ![install](../images/authorization_access_control/add_role3.PNG)